asmeurer/blog/posts/doing-math-with-python-by-amit-saha-book-review.md

     Again, this is a minor point, but at the very least the correct printing looks better than the fake printing used here.

-2. Inline with the previous point, I would recommend telling the user to start with `init_printing()`.
+2. In line with the previous point, I would recommend telling the user to start with `init_printing()`.
 The function is used once to change the order of printing to rev-lex (for series printing).
 There is a link to the [tutorial page on printing](http://docs.sympy.org/latest/tutorial/printing.html).
-That page goes into more depth than is necessary for the book, but I would recommend at least mentioning to always call `init_printing()`, as 2D printing can make a huge difference over the default `str` printing, and it obviates the need to call `pprint`.
+That page goes into more depth than is necessary for the book, but I would recommend at least mentioning to always call `init_printing()`, as 2-D printing can make a huge difference over the default `str` printing, and it obviates the need to call `pprint`.